-If a material is deformed beyond its elastic limit, it will retain some deformation even after all external forces are removed.
-When this happens, the material is described as plastic.
-Many substances, such as clay, putty, and ductile metals, become plastic when stress exceeds a certain threshold.
-Conversely, the concept of plastic deformation generally does not apply to brittle materials, which fracture rather than stretch when forces reach a limit.
-Notably, while fracture is induced by normal stresses, plastic deformation is primarily driven by shear stresses.
+Plasticity describes the behavior of a material that remains permanently deformed after an external force is removed.
+Many substances, such as clay or ductile metals, become plastic once stress passes a certain threshold.
+This differs from brittle materials, which generally fracture rather than stretch when forces reach a limit.
+Notably, while fracture is usually induced by normal stresses pulling material apart, plastic deformation is primarily driven by shear stresses sliding material layers past one another.

 Modeling and understanding plastic deformation is significantly more complex than linear elasticity for several reasons: